Space habitat expertise drives recreational vehicle design

 Garrett Finney, CEO of Taxa, said he was “wildly influenced” by his former role as senior architect with the Habitability Design Center at NASA’s Johnson Space Center in Houston.
 The effort to create a human-focused living space on the International Space Station allowed him to develop specialized knowledge about small spaces and related equipment.
 He later returned to the agency as a consultant to support lunar habitat studies.
 All the while, he was an avid camper.

-Bringing those two interests together to create “mobile human habitats built for adventure,” Finney designed the first camper, called the Cricket, for himself.
-The company has since added three more models – Mantis, Tiger Moth, and Woolly Bear.
-The one-person enterprise grew to more than 100 employees, adopted a new name – Taxa Outdoors – and continues to follow the original guiding principle.
+Bringing those two interests together to create “mobile human habitats built for adventure,” Finney designed the first camper, called the Cricket,

 “The founding idea of the company is that camping is really important.
 We’re giving people a multi-use adventure machine that allows them to be out in the environment,” said Finney.
 To do that, the company employs the three-dimensional approach used in space habitats to meet the most important needs, using every surface in multiple ways.
-A roof that offers protection and stores cargo also has hooks inside to suspend mesh storage nets or hang retractable sleeping cots for children.
+A roof that offers protection and transport cargo also has hooks inside to suspend mesh storage nets or hang retractable sleeping cots for children.

 Inspired by the highly efficient use of space in astronaut quarters where all surfaces, such as walls, ceiling, and floor, pull double duty for storage, the Woolly Bear has plenty of compartments and a top-mounted tent.
 The tailgate serves as a portable kitchen with a built-in awning and space for chairs and other party supplies.
 The Tiger Moth is a small camper that can comfortably sleep two adults inside.
 A rooftop tent can accommodate two friends.